Lyvy777/ECOMMERCE-WEB/README.md

 # E-Commerce System for a Supermarket

 ## Description
-This project is a simple e-commerce website for a supermarket.
+This project is a simple e-commerce system for a supermarket.
 It allows users to view products and simulate online shopping.
 The system was developed as a software development project.